benbpyle/eks-istio-ingress/blog_article.md

 First off, let's define what an API Gateway is in the context of Kubernetes.

 An API Gateway acts as a reverse proxy, routing external traffic to your internal services while providing essential features like authentication, rate limiting, and request transformation.
 In Kubernetes environments, it serves as the entry point for all external traffic to your cluster's services.

 Here are key reasons to implement an API Gateway in your Kubernetes setup:

 - **Traffic Management**: Centralized control over routing, load balancing, and traffic splitting between different service versions
 - **Security**: Consolidated authentication, authorization, and SSL/TLS termination
 - **Monitoring**: Single point for collecting metrics, logging, and tracing data
 - **API Composition**: Ability to aggregate multiple backend services into a single API
 - **Rate Limiting**: Protection against abuse through request throttling
-- **Protocol Translation**: Converting between different protocols (HTTP/1.1, HTTP/2,
-  gRPC) as needed
+- **Protocol Translation**: Converting between different protocols (HTTP/1.1, HTTP/2, gRPC) as needed

 ## Istio Platform Install

 All of these parts and pieces are nice, but how do they connect with AWS EKS and can I produce a working solution?
 This walkthrough will be fairly in-depth so starting off with the cluster build.

 ### EKS Cluster

 Throughout this build, I'm going to favor simplicity in terms of using `eksctl`, bare YAML for my Kubernetes resources, and shell scripts where needed.
 This could be taken further with CDK, CloudFormation, Terraform, and other tools, but in examples that I tend to get the most out of, unless it's around that abstraction purpose, I like to see and do things vanilla.

-If you've cloned the repository // TODO INSERT REPOS and are working from it, there's a file call `cluster-config.yaml`.
+If you've cloned the repository [https://github.com/benbpyle/eks-istio-ingress](https://github.com/benbpyle/eks-istio-ingress) and are working from it, there's a file call `cluster-config.yaml`.
 In that file, the cluster's configuration as well the node group requirements are defined.

 ```yaml
 ---